bhisaac/5eFP/5eFP-SRD.md

 ## Divine Sense (Action, Cooldown CHA + 1)

 The presence of strong evil registers on your senses like a noxious odor, and powerful good rings like heavenly music in your ears.
 You open your awareness and detect such forces.
-Until the end of your next turn, you know the location of any celestial, fiend, or undead within 12 squares of you that is not behind total cover.
-You know the type (celestial, fiend, or undead) of any being whose presence you sense, but not its identity (the vampire Count Strahd von Zarovich, for instance).
+Until the end of your next turn, you know the location of any aberration or undead within 12 squares of you that is not behind total cover, but you do not know its identity (the vampire Count Strahd von Zarovich, for instance).
 Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the _hallow_ spell.

 ## Lay on Hands (Action)